 - CORPUS LINGUISTICS (PGT)

 - EXPERIMENTAL DESIGN AND DATA ANALYSIS

 - EARLY MODERN MANUSCRIPTS FOR RESEARCH

 - EDITING HISTORICAL ENGLISHTEXTS (PGT)

 Programme alteration or discontinuation

-Some students take our programme as a secondment from an ongoing teaching or professional education position held either here, or elsewhere in the world.
+Some students take our programme as a secondment from an ongoing teaching or professional education position.
 Others continue into employment in language teaching, journalism, or other kinds of industrial or commercial research.
-The programme is also an excellent foundation to doctoral research either at Glasgow or elsewhere.
+The programme is also an excellent foundation to doctoral research.

 Fee information is subject to change and is for guidance only